 Produced by Broadsword, for Anglia Television, Knightmare was a hugely successful show on Childrens ITV.
-It started in the late 80s, and ran through to the mid-90s, before finally being killed off, as the CITV of the 90s decided to pander to a much younger audience instead.
+It started in the late 1987, before finally being cancelled in 1994, as the CITV of the 90s decided to cater to a younger audience instead.
 The premise was simple enough - A contestent, unable to see what was going on, was guided through a maze of dungeons, corridors and outdoor areas in an attempt to solve a quest.
-All the scenes were created using Chroma-Key overlaying (ie - standing in front of a coloured screen) and, although the graphics look somewhat dated today, they were groundbreaking for the time.
-Clip courtesy of Iam Burn.
+All the scenes were created using Chroma-Key overlaying (ie - standing in front of a coloured screen) and although the graphics look somewhat dated today, they were considered groundbreaking for the time.

 Countdown - 2001